Writing Consultations

 Who gives the writing consultations?

-Writing consultations are given by a team of Graduate Writing Consultants representing a broad spectrum of UBC disciplines, from Biomedical Engineering to Education, from Neuroscience to Forestry, and from Public Health to Creative Writing!
-All Graduate Writing Consultants are trained in providing the same pedagogically-informed feedback derived from detailed research in the field of writing studies.
-You can meet with the same Graduate Writing Consultant over a succession of appointments, or you can select different consultants to get different perspectives on your writing.
+Writing consultations are given by a team of Doctoral Writing Consultants representing a broad spectrum of UBC disciplines, from Biomedical Engineering to Education, from Neuroscience to Forestry, and from Public Health to Creative Writing!
+All Doctoral Writing Consultants are trained in providing the same pedagogically-informed feedback derived from detailed research in the field of writing studies.
+You can meet with the same Doctoral Writing Consultant over a succession of appointments, or you can select different consultants to get different perspectives on your writing.

 Upload the document you want feedback on prior to your appointment time using the “Attach File” option in WCOnline.
 If you also have the assignment description or rubric, upload those as well.
 Complete the appointment form specifying what you would like feedback on.